Type to search.

 The Rust source code that generates the site was re-structured as a library with a model-view-controller architecture.
 This made it easier to add incremental rebuilds to the site, only copying files and parsing Markdown if the built products are older than their sources.

-Articles can be directories that contain a Markdown file and other assets, allowing images can be referenced using only their file name.
+Articles can be directories that contain a Markdown file and other assets, allowing images to be referenced using only their file name.
 SVG and plain text files are copied directly into the resulting HTML, instead of being referenced by an img tag.

 2020 June